Distributed Sparse Linear Regression under Communication Constraints: Simulations

-These matrices and the vector $\theta^*$ are then kept fixed.
-For a simulation with SNR parameter $r$, we set $\sigma = 1/\sqrt{r}$.
-Finally, in each realization we generated the response $Y^m\in\re^n$ according to the model \eqref{e:linear_model}.

-Our first simulation compared the performance of various schemes as a function of the SNR, with a known sparsity $K=5$.
-We fixed the dimension $d=5000$, the sample size in each machine $n=250$, and the number of machines $M=100$.
-The top $L$ method was run with $L=K$ (see Sec. \ref{subsec:variations_supp_estim}).
-Figure \ref{f:fmeas_risk_vary_SNR}a displays the F-measure of each method, averaged over 500 realizations.
-As expected, at low SNR values, \texttt{AvgDebLasso} achieved the best performance in terms of support recovery.
-However, for stronger signals with $r>0.4$, both \texttt{top-K-votes} and \texttt{thresh-votes} achieved an F-measure of one, in accordance with our theoretical results regarding exact recovery.
-In particular, at sufficiently high SNR, our methods estimate the support as accurately as \texttt{AvgDebLasso}, but with 2-3 orders of magnitude less communication.
-The scheme of \texttt{BNM21} achieves good performance only at higher SNR.
+Our first simulation compared the performance of various schemes as a function of the SNR, under the following setting: dimension $d=5000$, sparsity $K=20$, sample size in each machine $n=250$, and number of machines $M=100$.
+The SNR values considered lie in the interval $[\frac{1}{2M}, 0.4]$.
+Figure \ref{fig:varying_SNR_unknownPrec}a displays the F-measure of each method, averaged over $100$ realizations.
+First of all, the scheme \texttt{single} that uses data of only one machine is unable to achieve exact support recovery in this SNR range, as expected from theory.
+At the lowest SNR values, \texttt{AvgDebLasso} achieved the best performance in terms of support recovery.
+However, for stronger signals with $r>0.2$, all variants of our proposed approach achieved an F-measure of one, including \texttt{thresh-thresh}, which does not know the sparsity.
+Additionally, at sufficiently high SNR, our methods estimate the support as accurately as \texttt{AvgDebLasso}, but with 2-3 orders of magnitude less communication, as shown in Figure~\ref{fig:varying_SNR_unknownPrec}c.
+This plot shows the logarithm of the average number of indices sent per machine in the first round.
+Empirically, we found the variability to be extremely low.
+For example, at SNR $r=0.25$, the average number of indices sent was about 16 with a standard deviation smaller than one.

-Figure \ref{f:fmeas_risk_vary_SNR}b shows the errors $\|\hat \theta - \theta^*\|_2$, averaged over 500 realizations.
-At low SNR, {$1/M < r<0.1$}, \texttt{AvgDebLasso} has the smallest error.
-However, for $r>0.4$, \texttt{thresh-votes} and {\texttt{top-K-votes}} yield more accurate estimates.
-Thus, Figure \ref{f:fmeas_risk_vary_SNR}b shows the benefits of an accurate support estimate followed by a distributed least squares in a second round.
-Indeed, at these SNR levels, our methods exactly recover the support.
-Consequently, the second round reduces to a distributed ordinary least squares restricted to the correct support set $\cal S$.
-In accordance with Corollary \ref{corol:supprec_threshold_votes}, Algorithm \ref{alg:count_votes} then has the same error rate as the oracle.
+Figure \ref{fig:varying_SNR_unknownPrec}b shows the errors $\|\hat \theta - \theta^*\|_2$ averaged over 100 realizations.
+At low SNR values close to {$1/M$}, \texttt{AvgDebLasso} has the error closest to the oracle.
+However, for $r$ sufficiently higher than $1/M$, all variants of the proposed method yield estimates more accurate than \texttt{AvgDebLasso}.
+Indeed, at these SNR levels, our methods exactly recover the support, and the second round reduces to a distributed ordinary least squares restricted to the correct support set $\cal S$.
+In accordance with Corollary~\ref{corol:supprec_threshold_votes}, Algorithm~\ref{alg:two_round_scheme} has the same error rate as the oracle.